Interview Attire – Dress to Impress, Not to Overwhelm

 - Save the bright colors and crazy patterns for another purpose – this is not the time to make a style statement.

-- Less in more – subtle accessories, simple/clean bags or briefcases, and minimal perfume or aftershave.
+- Less is more – subtle accessories, simple/clean bags or briefcases, and minimal perfume or aftershave.

 - Take a final look in the mirror before your interview.
 Are you buttoned up?
-Is the hair and make-up perfect?
+Are the hair and make-up perfect?
 And smile!